CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 ### Things we're working on
 Now
-- Updating the OSDD-repository to meet the Standard of Public Code (and make it as accessible as possible for contributors).
+- Updating the OSDD-repository to meet the Standard of Public Code (and make it as accessible as possible for contributors)
-- Updating the license to a EUPL-license
-- Engaging with several developing parties to further work on the source code
+- Engaging with several developing parties to further work on the source code: next up is a workshop to further elaborate on the roadmap and governance file
 - Make the OSDD-repository open for everyone to contribute

 Next